pranshu27/safe_car_falcon/README.md

 - Alerts Driver and Sends Notification to Relatives and Nearby Hospitals
 - Records Location using GPS
 - Seat Belt and Face mask detection
-- Additional: Crash Sensor to Measure Intensity of the Accident
+- Additional:Crash Sensor to Measure Intensity of the Accident

 ## Workflow: